DohanKim/HCI_TeamOldBoy/Report 2.md

 After taking a vote, we discussed what to choose among the solutions which got many votes with following criteria.
 After the discussion, top 3 solutions were selected.
 - It should be related with the POV.
 - It should be distinct each other.
-- It should have many aspects to research and experiment
+- It should have many aspects to research and experiment.
 - It should be fun to develop during the semester.

 #### Top 3 Solution Ideas